Famous Number 10 Players in Football History

 greatest number 10s in soccer history

 is Leo Messi.
 Lionel Messi is the modern equal of Maradona, an Argentine small in stature, but immense in talent.
-Voted the Best FIFA Men’s Player for 2019, he has won 5 Ballon d’Ors, 6 European Golden Shoes (awarded for the top scorer in European football), and has been recognized as the best player in La Liga eight times.
-A one-club man, he has scored 602 times in 692 appearances for Barcelona, in 2012, he achieved the remarkable feat of scoring 91 goals in a single calendar year.
+Voted the Best FIFA Men’s Player for 2019, he has won 7 Ballon d’Ors, 6 European Golden Shoes (awarded for the top scorer in European football), and has been recognized as the best player in La Liga six times.
+Before leaving Barcelona to join PSG where he wears number 30 he had scored 672 times in 778 appearances.
+2012, he achieved the remarkable feat of scoring 91 goals in a single calendar year in 2012.

 With Messi on their side,Barcelona

-has enjoyed a degree of success unmatched in their history, winning ten league titles, 6 Copa del Reys, 4 Champions Leagues, and the World Club Championship on three occasions.
+enjoyed a degree of success unmatched in their history, winning ten league titles, 7 Copa del Reys, 4 Champions Leagues, and the World Club Championship on three occasions.